-The PC10422 is available in several transceiver options.
-Each transceiver, which is matched to a particular cable type, is identified by a suffix appended to the model numbers.
+The PCX20 is available in several transceiver options.
+Each transceiver is matched to a particular cable type and identified by a three-character suffix appended to the model numbers.
 The capabilities of each transceiver differs.

 -CXS Coaxial Star

 In a coaxial star system, NIMs and hubs are interconnected in a point-topoint fashion using coaxial cable.
 A NIM can connect to one other NIM or can connect to an unused port on a hub.
 Hub-to-hub connections are allowed.